ggbong734/data-intensive/README.md

 ### Chapter 7 Transactions

-A transaction is a way for an application to group several reads and writes into a logical unit.
+A transaction is a way for an application to group several reads and writes into a logical unit.Transactions are an abstraction layer that allows an application to pretend that certain concurrency problems and certain kinds of hardware and software faults don’t exist.
+A large class of errors is reduced down to a simple transaction abort, and the application just needs to try again.

 This way the system doesn't need to worry about partial failure.
 It will either succeed (commit) or fail (abort or rollback).